-I - ELEMENTS FOR EVALUATING SUPPLIER QUALITY

-SYSTEM (ESQS) 3

-1.1 - Quality Management and Organization.

-3

-1.2 - Respect of the Michelin Purchasing Principles.

-4

-1.3 - Understanding of customer requirements.

-1.4 - Staff training and responsibilities.
-5

-1.4 - Stail training and responsibilities. -

-1.5 - Management of product and process development and 5

-1.5 - Management of product and process development and

-evolutions.
-6

-1.6 - Quality of products received from suppliers.

-7

-1.7 - Process control. -

-9

-1.8 - Inspection programs and measurement quality.

-10

-1.9 - Flow control.

-11

-1.10 - Logistic - customer service.

-4.44 Dragge compleints 13

-1.11 - Process complaints.
-4.4

-II - EVALUATION SCORING 14

-Elements for evaluating supplier quality system

-MICHELIN asks its suppliers to commit to a quality assurance

-program which guarantees that products supplied will satisfy defined specifications on a long-term basis while respecting the

-social, environmental and economic aspects of sustainable 15

-development.

-The following elements will be used to evaluate the suitability of the supplier's quality system and the extent to which the

-system is applied in order to achieve this objective.
+I - ELEMENTS FOR EVALUATING SUPPLIER QUALITY SYSTEM (ESQS) 3 1.1 - Quality Management and Organization.
+3 1.2 - Respect of the Michelin Purchasing Principles.
+4 1.3 - Understanding of customer requirements.
+5 1.4 - Staff training and responsibilities.
+6 1.5 - Management of development and product and process evolutions 7 1.6 - Quality of products received from suppliers.
+8 1.7 - Process control.
+10 1.8 - Inspection programs and measurement quality.
+12 1.9 - Flow control.
+13 1.10 - Logistic - customer service.
+15 1.11 - Process complaints.
+16 II - EVALUATION SCORING Elements for evaluating supplier quality system MICHELIN asks its suppliers to commit to a quality assurance program which guarantees that products supplied will satisfy defined specifications on a long-term basis while respecting the social, environmental and economic aspects of sustainable development.
+The following elements will be used to evaluate the suitability of the supplier's quality system and the extent to which the system is applied in order to achieve this objective.
+17